AmirZablo/sfmEvac_imit/README.md

 vmax -> max velocity allowed for any pedestrian

 r_dens -> radius of the semicircle arround the exit's center where to register the crowd density

+r_imit -> radius of the "imitation area" around cooperative pedestrians

 ## Make the movie frames, density frames or both:
 Inside "sim_1/frames" run "pre_movie.py", "pre_density.py" or "pre_movie+density.py"